 The Palouse is a photographer’s paradise.
 Each year thousands of amateur and professional photographers visit our region to capture its beauty through their lenses.
 On nearly everyone’s short list is a drive to the top of iconic Steptoe Butte.
 It’s not uncommon to see numerous vehicles pulled over at various vantage points on the way up, … More Photographing the Palouse

 “CAUTION: PRIMITIVE ROAD” When you see one of these warning signs in your travels through the Palouse, better take that “Caution” seriously.
-The road will look something like the ones pictured here: dry Palouse clay dirt, often rutted and not infrequently littered with chunks of basalt large enough to tear up the bottom of a low-riding … More Driving the Back Roads of Whitman County
+The road will look something like the ones pictured above and below: dry Palouse clay dirt, often rutted and not infrequently littered with chunks of basalt large enough to tear up the bottom of … More Driving the Back Roads of Whitman County

 The Palouse is so naturally photogenic, anyone with a camera can capture many beautiful landscapes, rustic barns, old homesteads, funky old trucks, and picture-perfect postcard scenes with relative ease.
 A drive down any of its backroads affords innumerable opportunities for stopping and shooting.
 But the fact is, photographers love tinkering with their images.
 Some are … More Photoshopping the Palouse